tomaszbartoszewski/tomaszbartoszewski.github.io/_posts/2020-03-15-running-postgresql-and-flyway-with-docker-compose.md

 tags: [migration, flyway, docker, docker-compose]
 ---

 Run PostgreSQL locally and apply schema changes using Flyway.
-Let's see, how to do it without messing up with your local environment, thanks to Docker Compose.
+Let's see how to do it without messing up with your local environment, thanks to Docker Compose.

 ## Use case